evamizer/to-be-or-not/README.md

 * **Business Recommendations** - Implimentation and uses.
 * **Going Further**: Relfections on how I would improve my process, adapt for use in other applications/other uses, etc.

 ## Final Model<a id='final_model'></a>

-After running a few models mentioned above, I chose Multinomial Naive Bayes (MNB).
+After running a few models mentioned above, I chose Multinomial Naive Bayes (MNB) based on it's overall accuracy and low bias for any individual author.

 ## Business Recommendations <a id='busrec'></a>